 The number of shares purchased is based on shares of common stock outstanding as of June 30, 2013.
 The discussion and table above exclude shares of common stock issuable upon exercise of outstanding options issued.
-If the underwriters were to fully exercise their option to purchase additional shares of our common stock from us, the percentage of shares of our common stock held by existing stockholders would be %.
+If the underwriters were to fully exercise their option to purchase additional shares of our common stock from us, the percentage of shares of our common stock held by existing stockholders would be 95.8%, and the percentage of shares of our common stock held by new investors would be 4.2%.
 To the extent any outstanding options are exercised, new investors will experience further dilution.
-To the extent all outstanding options had been exercised as of June 30, 2013, the net tangible book value per share after this offering would be \$ and total dilution per share to new investors would be \$.
+To the extent all 3,068,579 outstanding options had been exercised as of June 30, 2013, the net tangible book value per share after this offering would be \$8.30 and total dilution per share to new investors would be \$4.70.